Atul Prasad Sen: Friends, relatives and acquaintances

 Rabindranath Tagore's first visit to Lucknow was on invitation from Atul Prasad in 1914.
-Tagore was accompanied by Andrews (Charles Freer Andrews, popularly known as Deenabondhu Andrews) and Atul Prasad joined with them at Tagore's cottage at Ramgarh, which the Poet bought on 10 May 1914.
+Tagore was accompanied by Andrews (Charles Freer Andrews, popularly known as Deenabondhu Andrews) and Atul Prasad joined with them at Tagore's cottage at Ramgarh, Uttarakhand, which the Poet bought on 10 May 1914.
 In June 1914 Tagore came to Lucknow from Ramgarh, and enjoyed the hospitality of Atul Prasad, and returned to Calcutta on 14 June 1914.

 Atul Prasad mentioned this event in his memoirs and recapitulated:

 He invited me to stay with him at Ramgarh for some days.
 I came hurriedly from Lucknau to Ramgarh.
 One day there was heavy rain which continued late in the night.
 We had an assembly of rainy season on that day.
 From afternoon till at ten o'clock at night, the poet (Rabindranath) recited poems written by him one after another and sung many songs of rainy season.
 I couldn't forget that day.
 At about eight in the night our dinner was made ready.
 The daughter and daughter-in-law of the poet was waiting at the door, but neither the poet nor any of us could take notice of them.
 In that sitting Rabindranath requested me, "Atul, will you please sing a Hindi song of your locality?".
 I sang, "Maharaja keoriya kholo, rasaki bund pare".
 It was a timely song, and everybody liked it.
 The poet accompanied me in the song.
 Even the song touched Andrews who was ignorant of the song.
 He accompanied me loudly with his strange pronunciation and wrong tuned voice.

 Tagore's journey to Japan and other countries of the far east was due on 3 May 1916.
 Many relatives, friends, well-wishers, organisations and followers arranged for farewell ceremonies.
 Atul Prasad arranged one such farewell gathering in his house in Calcutta on 27 April 1916.
 Kalidas Nag wrote:

 Gathering was held in the house of Atul Babu situated at Wellesly mansion - the poet, Gagan Babu, Abani Babu, Dinu Babu and others were present.
 The gathering was fine - with fountain of songs.
 On 28th farewell was arranged in Mayo Hospital organized by Dr. Dwijendranath Moitra.
 Dinu Babu and the poet sung traditional songs and patriotic songs.
 It was wonderful.

 Tagore's second visit to Lucknow was during 5 to 10 March 1923, when he addressed the Convocation of Lucknow University.
 Tagore was basically travelling across India on a lecture tour to raise money for Visva-Varati.
 Atul Prasad arranged a musical durbar in his honour and invited famous Indian classical singers of Lucknow at his residence.
 Tagore, while proceeding further to Bombay en route to Ahmedabad by train, composed a song, appreciating the event, তোমার শেষের গানের রেশ নিয়ে কানে চলে এসেছি ওগো কেউ কি তা জানে.